-Unique to the field of copyright commercialization is the use of copyright collective and reproduction rights.
-Organizations which license the use of works on behalf of large numbers of creators and other rights holders in their large portfolios collect licence royalties for that use, and distribute the royalties back to rights holders.
+Unique to the field of copyright commercialization is the use of copyright collectives in relation to reproduction rights.
+Organizations that license the use of works on behalf of large numbers of creators and other rights holders in their large portfolios collect licence royalties for that use and distribute the royalties back to rights holders.
 The statutory regime governing Canadian copyright collectives is contained in the Copyright Act.
 Copyright collectives often specialize in licensing of different categories of works (e.g., text/image-based works or musical works) and representation of different rights holders (e.g., creators or neighbouring rights holders).

-Infringement and Enforcement of Copyright.Copyright in Canada is infringed by and enforceable against a person who, without the rights holder's consent, does any act that only the rights holder can do under the Copyright Act.
-Activities constituting infringement in Canada include the act of providing an internet-based service (or other digital network service) primarily for the purpose of enabling acts of copyright infringement if an actual infringement of copyright occurs by that same means as a result of the use of that service.
+Infringement and Enforcement of Copyright.
+Copyright in Canada is infringed by and enforceable against a person who, without the rights holder's consent, does any act that only the rights holder can do under the Copyright Act.
+Activities constituting infringement in Canada include the act of providing an internet-based service (or other digital network service) primarily for the purpose of enabling acts of copyright occurs by that same means as a result of the use of that service.

 Some activities which would normally be restricted by copyright are, in Canada, exempted from action for infringement.
-The most important of these activities are collectively described as "fair dealing" (similar to "fair use" under U.S. copyright law) and include copying for the purpose of research or private study, copying for the purpose of parody, satire, criticism, review or news reporting (usually provided the name of the author, performer or maker or broadcaster is given in the source), educational use exemption and exemptions for libraries, museums and archives.
+The most important of these activities are collectively described as "fair dealing" (similar to "fair use" under U.S. copyright law) and include copying for the purpose of research or private study, copying for the purpose of parody, satire, criticism, review or news reporting (usually with attribution), educational use exemption and exemptions for libraries, museums and archives.
 Exemptions are also provided through the doctrine of "exhaustion of rights," applicable in many countries.
 The doctrine provides that, after the copyright owner has sold or otherwise transferred ownership of a copy of a work, the owner of that copy may generally dispose of it without further authorization of the rights holder, for example, by giving it away or even by resale.
-It is also not an infringement of Canadian copyright for an individual to transfer legally-obtained works from one format to another for personal use.
+It is also not an infringement of Canadian copyright for an individual to transfer legally obtained works from one format to another for personal use.

 The range of remedies provided for copyright infringement in Canada includes injunctive relief, damages, accounting of profits and delivery up of infringing works and the means to produce them.
 Unlike patent and trademark law, where the remedies of damages and accounting of profits are alternative remedies, a person who infringes copyright in a work in Canada is liable in a civil action to pay damages and also to account for the profits resulting from the infringement.
 As well, statutory damages are available which fix a range for damage and allow Canadian rights holders to obtain monetary judgments without the requirement to prove specific loss.
-A Canadian copyright owner may elect, before final judgment in an infringement proceeding, to recover statutory damages for an amount between C\$500 and C\$20,000 to each infringed work infringed for commercial purposes, and between C\$100 and C\$5,000 for all works in the event of copyright infringements for noncommercial purposes, as determined by the court.
-In special circumstances, the courts have granted "site-blocking orders" against third-party ISPs to block Canadian internet subscribers from accessing sites hosting infringing copyrighted material.
+A Canadian copyright owner may elect, before final judgment in an infringement proceeding, to recover statutory damages for an amount between \$500 and \$20,000 to each infringed work infringed for commercial purposes, and between \$100 and \$5,000 for all works in the event of copyright infringements for noncommercial purposes, as determined by the court.
+In special circumstances, the courts have granted "site-blocking orders" against third-party internet service providers ("ISPs") to block Canadian internet subscribers from accessing sites hosting infringing copyrighted material.